jitesh-chawla/Chatbot-using-Deep-NLP/README.md

 # Chatbot-using-Deep-NLP
-Ongoing development of a Chatbot
+Ongoing development of a Chatbot by using Cornell Movie Dialog Dataset and applying Recurrent Neural Network with LSTM